 What is the current status of mediation?

-The first mediation session is scheduled for Wednesday, September 26, 2018.
+The first mediation session took place Wednesday, September 26, 2018.

 What happens if LIPA and National Grid are successful in the tax certiorari actions?
 Does the Town of Huntington have to reimburse LIPA/National Grid for over assessments in past years?